jka157/jka157/README.md

 - 👋 Hi, I’m @jka157 (John Kim)
-- 👀 I’m interested in learning new languages
+- 👀 I’m doing personal projects to learn more and practice programming
-- 🌱 I’m currently learning Python/C++/Javascript
+- 🌱 I’m currently learning Python, C++, and SQL
-- 📫 How to reach me: karsh0109@gmail.com
+- 📫 How to reach me: junkim0109@gmail.com

 <!---
 jka157/jka157 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.